jodastephen/railmodel/CR2-Swirl-SWLondon.md

 * Northern (City) changing to Northern (West End) at UKN in 25-26m at 30tph (+5m)
 * BAL-VIC changing to Victoria at VIC in 27-29m at 12tph (+8m)
 * Northern (City) direct in 29m at 30tph (+9m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Victoria at VXH in 28-33m at 12tph (+10m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Victoria at VXH in 28-33m at 12tph (+10m)
 * Northern (City) changing to Bakerloo at EPH changing to Victoria at UOX in 30-34m at 27tph (+12m)

 From Balham to Angel